To achieve maximum volume, it’s time to take a look at the best hair rollers for curls that make you look great.

 For long tight, spiral curls it is best to use a product that gives good hold such as a gel.
 A small section of hair is separated from the rest and coated with whichever hair setting product is preferred.
 Starting at the ends of the hair the bendy rod is twisted onto the hair tightly in a spiral fashion all the way to the scalp.
 Then the ends of the foam rod are twisted together to hold the curl securely.

 The rod ought to be left in the hair until the hair and product are completely dry.
 Foam bendy hair rollers are comfortable to sleep in and when a tight spiral curl is required, the longer the roller is able to stay in the hair, the tighter and longer lasting the curl will be.
-A hair blow dryer can sometimes beused to speed up this process if time is of the essence, however, there is no substitute for a good old-fashioned sleep set.
+A hair blow dryer or hair straighteners can sometimes be used to speed up this process if time is of the essence, however, there is no substitute for a good old-fashioned sleep set.
 When the curl is released it should be a shiny, bouncy spiral curl that will last all day and all night.

 For long, fat, bouncy curls that last all day, the hair should be damp to start.
 A small section of hair is twisted loosly around the foam curling rod in a spiral fashion and secured by twisting the ends of the bendy rod together.
 The rod holds the hair securely for a comfortable set, either overnight or just until the hair is completely dry.
 If a quick touch up is required after a long day, the hair can be rolled onto the bendy rods dry and warmed with a blow dryer to give a fresh bouncy look without shampooing.